jamie120/ms3-eat-vegan-recipes/testing.md

 # Post Review Changes

 * The following was addressed post testing and feedback. (changes are detailed in commit history dated 30/01/2021 onwards) :
+    1. Change image on recipe page to occupy less page width ( change from container-fluid to container ) - fixes image sharpness.
+    2. Change ingredients and recipe info font style to match directions font style on recipe page.
+    3. Make navar menu button and scroll up button smaller on mobile.
+    4. Adjust spacing between 'search' and 'all recipes' buttons on the recipes page.
+    5. Change the colour of the range, rating input on the recipes page, to match the track colour.
+    6. Add page headers to add-recipe and edit-recipe pages - remove 'eat vegan' heading from both.
+    7. Change all app routes to contain hyphons, not underscores.
+    8. Sort recipes in app.py to display in accending order of date added on the recipes template.
+    9. Do not display image container on recipe page if 'img url' entry is blank.
+    10. Remove the required attribute from the 'img url' field on both add and edit recipe forms.